skurik/moses-docker/README.md

     $ cd moses-docker
     $ docker build -t moses .

-To download the training and tuning data:
+To download the training and tuning data (you only need to do this once; keep the moses-data volume for subsequent training runs):

     $ docker volume create moses-data
     $ docker run --mount type=volume,src=moses-data,dst=/data/corpora -t -i moses